dimashidayat99/Recomposing_Classical_Music_With_GAI/README.md

 ### Duration Distribution
 ![]()

 Majority of the durations used was 16th notes followed by 8th note.
-The quarter notes is in the third position with around 6500 count.
+The quarter notes is in the third position with around 6500 counts.
 Other than the mentioned durations which are whole note, half note, complex note, breve note and 32nd note are the minority durations in the Chopin compoased music.

 ## Both Clef
 ### Pitch Frequency Distribution